Quickstart ARC: towards distributed computing in a few minutes - x509 edition

 The ARC server can be set up to accept both user x509 certificates and user tokens in paralell, or just one of the two.
 This is up to you.

 The zero configured A-REX comes with the REST interface enabled.
-It runs on port 443, so make sure it is not firewalled if you want to submit jobs from a remote client host.
+It runs by default on port

 Step 1.
 Enable NorduGrid ARC7 repos